Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Maintain Continuous Coverage

 Gaps in insurance coverage, even brief ones, significantly increase rates.
 Keep your teen on the policy continuously, even if they're not driving regularly.
-The gap penalty often exceeds the cost of maintaining coverage.
-This is especially important if your teen goes to college and doesn't need a car — look into away-at-school discounts instead of dropping coverage entirely.
+If your teen goes to college and doesn't take a car, look into away-at-school discounts instead of dropping coverage entirely.
+Learn what to expect with car insurance for learner's permit holders as your teen first starts driving.

 Monitor and Reward Good Behavior